crash-g/bottino/INSTRUCTIONS.md

 # Instructions

-For every chat/group the bot is used in, it keeps a separate list of expenses, participants and groups.
+For every chat/group the bot is used in, it keeps a separate list of expenses, participants, aliases and groups.
 The participants of such expenses may or may not be chat/group members.

 The bot supports the following commands: